andrtell/chez-guide/ports.md

 When a `port` has reached the end of a finite stream, it returns a special `eof` object.

-## Read all characters from input port
+## Read characters from input port

 Edit `script.ss`